-Any amount not used will go back to the District.
+Any amount not used will go back to the District’s Premium Pools per the each Collective Bargaining Agreement.
 Employees cannot use the extra amount left over from their fringe cap to pay for supplemental coverage, such as extra life insurance, long term disability, short term disability, etc. The employee is responsible for 100% of the supplemental coverage that they select.

-If the employee selects plans above the Fringe Cap amount allotted to them, then it will be deducted out of their monthly check on a pre-tax basis.
+If the employee selects plans above the Fringe Cap amount allotted to them, then it will be deducted out of their paycheck(s) on a pre-tax basis.

 Your classification, FTE and the dependents you cover on your medical plan will determine the amount of the Fringe Cap allocated.
 Click on your classification below to learn more about your fringe cap and how to calculate your monthly benefit premiums: